Elise Eplan

 Whitney Brown oversees communications, research and administration for BE Philanthropy.
 She has worked in the non-profit sector for the past 17 years, with a background in marketing, communications, and fundraising/development.
 Prior to joining Elise and Staci at The Eplan Group, and now BE Philanthropy, she worked at Atlanta’s Huntley & Associates, Theatrical Outfit, Agnes Scott College, and Georgia Interfaith Power & Light.
 She currently splits her time between BE Philanthropy and Boys & Girls Clubs of Metro Atlanta, where she serves as the Senior Director of Individual Giving.
 Whitney has a passion for the arts, hiking, baking, and all things true crime.

 Whitney is a member of the Agnes Scott College Alumnae Board as well as the Paideia School’s Alumni Advisory Council.
-She also serves as the Co-Chair of the Decatur Alumnae Chapter at Agnes Scott College, is a member of the Atlanta Ecumenical Urban Farm Network (AEUFN) Board of Directors, a member of the Aldersgate/Collinswood Board, and is a Province Officer for Sigma Alpha Iota International Music Fraternity.
+She also serves as the Co-Chair of the Decatur Alumnae Chapter at Agnes Scott College, is a member of the Atlanta Ecumenical Urban Farm Network (AEUFN) Board of Directors, a member of the Aldersgate/Collinswood Board of Directors, and is a Province Officer for Sigma Alpha Iota International Music Fraternity.

 Education